BieAnimaton/BieAnimaton.github.io/_posts/2024-01-18-evilginx2-crynchyroll.md

 ---
-title: "Evilginx2 phishlet for Crunchyroll"
+title: "Evilginx2 Phishlet for Crunchyroll"
 excerpt: "Learn how to create a fake Crunchyroll page to steal logins and passwords using Evilginx2."
 categories:
   - Evilginx2